JedLee6/Top150-LeetCode-Quick-Review-Notes/09_Binary_Tree_General/073_Binary_Tree_General_106._Construct_Binary_Tree_from_Inorder_and_Postorder_Traversal.md

         for (int i = 0; i < inorder.length; i++) {
             inorderIndexMap.put(inorder[i], i);
         }
-        // Call the helper method with 6 input parameters, the first 3 parameters are postorder array with its start and end indices, and the last 3 parameters are inorder array with its start and end indices return buildTreeHelper(postorder, 0, postorder.length - 1, 0, inorder.length - 1);
+        // Call the helper method with 5 input parameters, the first 3 parameters are postorder array pointer with its start and end indices, and the last 2 parameters are the start and end indices of the inorder array return buildTreeHelper(postorder, 0, postorder.length - 1, 0, inorder.length - 1);
     }